tessercat/daoistic-book/book.md

 Don’t step out the door
 to understand the world.

-Don’t stare out the window
+Don’t look out the window
 to understand the universe.

 Stepping outside is even more isolating,